-The Group in its ordinary course of business is presently involved in 343 cases as a defendant (31 December 2015: 293) and 42 cases as a plaintiff (31 December 2015: 36).
-The total amount claimed in the 343 cases against the Banking subsidiary is estimated at ₩51.87 billion (31 December 2015: ₩72.39 billion) while the total amount claimed in the 42 cases instituted by the Banking subsidiary is ₩7.70 billion (31 December 2015: ₩27.48 billion).
-The Directors of the Group are of the opinion that none of the aforementioned cases is likely to have material adverse effect on the Group and are not aware of any other pending and or threatened claims or litigation which may be material to the financial statements.
+The Group in its ordinary course of business is presently involved in 343 cases as a defendant (31 December 2015: 293) and 42 cases as a plaintiff (31 December 2015).
+36).
+The total amount claimed in the 343 cases against the Banking subsidiary is estimated at NS1.78/lillion (31 December 2015: N72.39/lillion), while the total amount claimed in the 343 cases against the Banking subsidiary is estimated at NS1.78/lillion (31 December 2015: N72.48/lillion).
+The Directors of the Group are of the opinion that none of the aforementioned cases is likely to have material adverse effect on the Group and are not aware of any other pending and or threatened claims or litigation which may be established that financial challenges the contraction of the second c

-(b) Contingent Liabilities and Commitments
+(b) Contingent liabilities and commitments

-Like with other banks, the Group's banking subsidiary conducts business involving acceptances and issuance of performance bonds and indemnities.
+Use with other banks, the Group's banking subsidiary conducts business involving acceptances and issuance of performance bonds and indemnities.
 The majority of these facilities are offset by corresponding obligations of third parties.
 Contingent liabilities and commitments comprise acceptances, guarantees and letters of credit.
-Operating

-Nature of Instruments
+Nature of instruments

 An acceptance is an undertaking by a bank to pay a bill of exchange drawn on a customer.
 The Group expects most acceptances to be presented, but reimbursement by the customer is normally immediate.
 Guarantees and letters of credit are given as security to support the performance of a customer to third parties.
-As the Group will only be required to meet these obligations in the event of the customer's default, the cash requirements of these instruments are expected to be considerably below their nominal amounts.
+As the Group will only be required to meet these obligations in the event of the customer's default, the cash requirements of these instruments are expected to be considerably below their only be required to meet these conjugations in the event of the disconter's detail, the cash requirements of these instruments are expected to be considerably below their nominal amounts.
 Other contingent liabilities include transaction related to customs and performances bonds and are, generally, short-term commitments to third parties which are not directly dependent on the customer's creditworthiness.
 Commitments to lend are agreements to lend to a customer in the future, subject to certain conditions.
-Such commitments are either made for a fixed year, or have no specific maturity dates but are cancellable by the subject lender to notice requirements.
+Such commitments are either made for a fixed year, or have no specific maturity dates but are cancellable by the lender subject to notice requirements.
 Documentary credits commit the Group to make payments to third parties, on production of documents, which are usually reimbursed immediately by customers.
 The following tables summarise the nominal principal amount of contingent liabilities and commitments with contingent risk.